 This visibility extends across different stakeholders, disciplines, and functional areas.

-A program scorecard is set of comparisons across the entire AWP program that measures the performance and adoption of AWP by project, functional area, contractor, and more.
+A program scorecard is a set of comparisons across the entire AWP program that measures the performance and adoption of AWP by project, functional area, contractor, and more.

 In this example, the AWP Champion can see that while the overall program is performing well, certain areas are falling behind.
 This allows the champion to quickly identify where to focus time and attention.